Montreal-Quakers/website/_includes/alert/en-xmas-closing.md

-The Greene Centre will closed December 25th, 2022 and January 1st and 8th, 2023, its only closure of the year.
-Please [contact us](/contact) for alternate arrangements.
+The Greene Centre will closed December 24th and December 31st, 2023.
+Watch this space for news about January 7th, 2024.
+We will meet on Zoom those dates.
+[Contact us](/contact) for the link.